MicrosoftDocs/appcenter-docs/docs/transition/index.md

 #### I have already migrated my app to the App Center SDK?
 Why did I still get the retirement announcement?

-If you have already migrated to App Center SDK, it is likely that few of your customers are still using the old versions of the app with HockeySDK.
+If you have already migrated to App Center SDK, it is likely that a few of your customers are still using the old versions of the app with HockeySDK.
 You will stop receiving data from these customers after November 13th, 2020 unless these customers upgrade to the app version with App Center SDK.

 #### The App Center SDK is missing a feature that the HockeySDK provided.
 Will these features be added to App Center SDK before the retirement?